isabella232/polymath-sdk/docs/getting_started.rst

         console.error(error);
     }

-A successful ``reserveSecurityToken()`` call will reserve a symbol to the current user addres.
+A successful ``reserveSecurityToken()`` call reserves a symbol to the current user address.
 Reserving a symbol means that no one else will be able to take it, while you complete the necessary steps to deploy the actual token.

-Once ``reservation.run()`` resolve, we can proceed with token creation.
+Once ``reservation.run()`` resolves, we can proceed with token creation.
 Method ``createSecurityToken()`` accepts four parameters.

 - ``symbol``: the symbol we've just reserved.
 - ``name``: this name will override the name supplied during the reservation.